-COMPANY INFORMATION FOR THE YEAR ENDED 31 DECEMBER 2019
+COMPANY INFORMATION FOR THE YEAR ENDED 31 DECEMBER 2020

-Oracle Power PLC (formerly Oracle Coalfields PLC) is registered as a public company under English Law.
+Oracle Power PLC is registered as a public company under English Law.
 Its shares are quoted on the AIM market of the London Stock Exchange.
 Oracle Power PLC is incorporated and domiciled in England and Wales and its registered number is 05867160.